RedHat-UX/red-hat-theme-for-patternfly6/README.md

 # Red Hat Brand Theme

-The Red Hat Brand Theme is an ongoing initiative to adapt and standardize the CSS styles of components from [PatternFly](https://www.patternfly.org/) and [PatternFly Elements](https://patternflyelements.org/) to align with the Red Hat Design System.
-This initiative ensures design and user experience consistency across Red Hat’s digital products, in full alignment with the standards and guidelines established in the [Red Hat Design System](https://ux.redhat.com/).
+The Red Hat Brand Theme is an ongoing initiative to patch the CSS styles of components from [PatternFly](https://www.patternfly.org/) version 6 and [PatternFly Elements](https://patternflyelements.org/) to more closely align with the Red Hat Design System.
+This initiative ensures design and user experience consistency across Red Hat’s digital experiences, in full alignment with the standards and guidelines established in the [Red Hat Design System](https://ux.redhat.com/).

 ## Usage